 - The archaeological site (access restricted) uncovering three main periods in the history of Lisbon: the first settlements around the 7th century BC, the Moorish period till the 11th century, and the ruins of the Paço da Alcáçova;

-- The buildings now housing the Permanent Exhibition and the Restaurante Casa do Leão as well as the surrounding area offering some evidence of the former Paço da Alcáçova.
+- The buildings now housing the Permanent Exhibition and Restaurante Casa do Leão as well as the surrounding area offering some evidence of the former Paço da Alcáçova.

-By foot: If you don’t mind walking and are prepared with comfy shoes for paved steep streets, then by foot is the best way to get from the Baixa to the Castelo de São Jorge – it gives you a chance to visit Lisbon’s ancient cathedral and explore the narrow streets of the Alfama.
+By foot: If you don’t mind walking and are prepared with comfy shoes for paved steep streets, then by foot is the best way to get from the Baixa to the Castelo de São Jorge – it gives you a chance to visit Lisbon’s ancient cathedral and explore the narrow streets of the Alfama neighbourhood.

 By tram 28: If you think you cannot walk it but still want to get to know the neighbourhood, then take tram 28.
 Get off at Largo das Portas do Sol.
 Use the Viva Viagem Card to travel on public transport in Lisbon.